vinay-sj/Issue-Tracker/README.md

 * In the api we just need to install the `airbnb-base` package, but in the UI we require the complete Airbnb configuration including the React plugin.
 * The ESLint can be run using the command `npx eslint`.
 * In the UI, we don't need to run ESLint on all the sub-directories.
 The compiled file in the `public` directory will cause errors because it is not source code.
 We can ignore this file by adding `--ignore-pattern public` to the command line script or add them as lines to a text file called `.eslintignore`.
+* In the `src`folder in the ui we extend the complete `airbnb` so that we can configure the React code.
+To check React code with ESLint, we run it using the command `npx eslint . --ext js,jsx --ignore-pattern public`.
 ### Errors and Issues

 * `npm install` was showing an error: `apollo-graphql@0.4.5 requires a peer of graphql@^14.2.1 but none is installed.
 You must install peer dependencies yourself`.
 I had to specify a graphql version to `14.2.1` in api's package.json to fix it.